Isobella Jade: Publishing Company

-Jade launched her own publishing company Gamine Press on May 14, 2009.

-In June 2009, Jade decided to republish Almost 5’4” under her own publishing company Gamine Press.

-In 2010, inspired by her blog readers, Jade published Short Stuff: on the job with an x-small model, which also includes modeling tips for shorter models.
+Jade founded her own publishing company, Gamine Press on May 14, 2009.
+In June 2009, she republished Almost 5’4” under the imprint.
+In 2010, inspired by her blog readers, Jade published Short Stuff: On The Job with an X-small model, which provides career advice and modeling tips for shorter models.

-In 2011, Gamine Press published the digital edition Jade's graphic novel Model Life: The Journey of a Pint-Size Fashion Warrior for the iPhone and iPad with iVerse Comics.
+In 2011, Gamine Press partnered with iVerse Comics to release a digital edition of the graphic novel Model Life: The Journey of a Pint-Size Fashion Warrior for iPhone and iPad.

-Jade also wrote a young adult novel called Careful, Quiet, Invisible, published in 2012, is about the spirit of a teen girl who dies in a texting and driving crash.
+Jade also authored the young adult (YA) novel Careful, Quiet, Invisible, published in 2012.
+The narrative centres on the spirit of a teenage girl who dies in a texting-and-driving accident.

-The book brings to the YA book world a serious present day social issue.
+The book addresses contemporary social issues within the YA genre.

 Modeling

-Isobella Jade continued to work as a print model and body parts model and hand and shoe modeling in Manhattan after graduating from college.
-Her first modeling jobs were for Woman's World magazine for a makeover story and Brown Shoe at the Fashion Footwear Association of New York shoe show.
-She has modeled shoes and been a foot model for Marshalls, Victoria's Secret, Bath and Body Works, Easy Spirit, Seventeen magazine and Whole Living magazine among many others.
-Her hands appeared in a Fall Fashion Macy's commercial and were hired numerous times for editorials in Bon Appétit magazine.
-She appeared as a body model on the Fashionably Late with Stacy London show on TLC and was featured as a parts model in Nylon magazine.
-She has modeled and been featured in editorials for LUNA magazine (Milan), Bon Magazine (Sweden) and GQ (Italy).
+After graduating from college, Jade continued working as a print and parts model, specialising in hand and shoe modeling in Manhattan.
+Her early professional modeling work included a makeover feature for Woman's World magazine and modeling for Brown Shoe at the Fashion Footwear Association of New York shoe show.
+She has modeled shoes and worked as a foot model for Marshalls, Victoria's Secret, Bath & Body Works, Easy Spirit, Seventeen magazine and Whole Living magazine, among others.

+Her hands appeared in a fall fashion commercial for Macy's, and she was hired multiple times for editorial work in Bon Appétit magazine.
+She also appeared as a body model on the Fashionably Late with Stacy London show on TLC and was featured as a parts model in Nylon magazine.

+In addition, she has modeled and been featured in editorials for LUNA magazine (Milan), Bon Magazine (Sweden) and GQ (Italy).

 Social media

-Along with pushing the boundaries of being a petite model, Isobella Jade also advocates ways that other aspiring models of all sizes can find opportunities in the modeling industry and how shorter girls can look more proportioned and longer in photos, through her blog, podcast and social media platform.
+Along with promoting opportunities for petite models, Isobella Jade also advocates for aspiring models of all sizes seeking work in the modeling industry.
+Through her blog, podcast, and social media platforms, she shares guidance on finding opportunities and offers advice on how shorter girls can appear more proportioned in photographs.